pondevelopment/pon-developer-guide/README.md

 - [NVM](https://github.com/nvm-sh/nvm) - Node Version Manager

+## Architecture

+Some basic rules apply at Pon for architecture, please refer to the internal documentation details, the following guidelines apply:

+- Mulesoft is the preferred integration tool
+- Integrations do not contain business logic

 ## Reading list 📚
 Below is a curated list of recommended reading to get you up to speed with internal guidelines, principles, policies, principles and processes.
 Be sure to familiarise yourself with the content below: